 Our last port was Red Wing, MN, settled in the 1850s by farmers.
 In 1873, Red Wing was the biggest wheat producer in the country.
 Farmers also found high-quality clay on the land which led to the construction of a pottery factory.
 Today, Red Wing pottery is sold worldwide.
 We visited the Pottery Museum of Red Wing where there were numerous true vintage pieces of artisan-crafted stoneware, dinnerware, and folk art.
 We also made a stop at the Sheldon Theatre, among the oldest operating theatres in Minnesota, built by a wealthy citizen of Red Wing.
 The theatre currently hosts thousands of large national touring acts, international artists, and local performers.

 On a visit to this region of the Mississippi River, you will experience your hometown Americana, rich history, and the breathtaking scenery, aboard the new fleet of small riverboats, that has inspired the country’s best artists, writers, and musicians.
 Cruises depart weekly from June through October.
 You will not want to miss this experience with American Cruise Lines.
-Book your Upper Mississippi Cruise today.
+Check out the dates for our Upper Mississippi Cruise and speak to a Cruise Specialist.
+Explore all our Mississippi River Cruises and book a cruise today.